marqo-ai/marqo-ecommerce-embeddings/README.md

 ```

 ### Evaluation
-[Generalised Contrastiove Learning](https://github.com/marqo-ai/GCL) (GCL) is used for the evaluation.
+[Generalised Contrastive Learning](https://github.com/marqo-ai/GCL) (GCL) is used for the evaluation.
 The following code can also be found in `scripts`.

 ```
 git clone https://github.com/marqo-ai/GCL